rbardaji/mooda/docs/versions/mooda_v0_2_0.md

   * flag2flag(): It returns True if the operation is successful.
 Argument changed from key to parameters.
   * qc(): It returns True if the operation is successful.
 Argument changed from key to parameters.
 We changed all the function code.
   * plot(): New method.
+  * scatter_matrix(): It returns False if operation was not successful.
 * In mooda/\_\_init\_\_: The warning is not a print now.
 We use the library warnings.
 * In mooda/app/mooda_gui/plotsplitter.py:
   * initUI(): We added a PlainTextEditor to show other information about the WaterFrame.
 We changed the metadata view to a PlainTextEditor.